How to Terminate an Employee: Everything You Need to Know

 Get to the Point Quickly

-Squander no time with casual chitchat or something besides the current task.
+- Don't waste time with casual conversation or something besides the current task.

-When conveying bad news, lucidity is your companion.
+- When conveying bad news, lucidity is your best approach.
 It is better to be matter-of-fact about the subject.

-The meeting ought to be brief - ten to fifteen minutes is adequate.
-In your talk, don't endeavor to legitimize or defend your decision.
-Worker end is without a doubt a standout amongst the most loathed necessities of being a supervisor.
+- The meeting should be brief - 10 to 15 minutes is adequate.
+In your talk, don't strive to legitimize or defend your decision.

 Firing Best Practices